← All workflows

 • Embeds FRAP 29 and Supreme Court Rule 37 disclosure guardrails

-• Distinguishes amicus perspective from party arguments to avoid redundancy
+• Distinguishes amicus perspective from parties' arguments

 Required documents